clojure-emacs/cider/doc/configuration.md

 #### Completion annotations

-Completion candidates will be annotated by default with an abbreviation corresponding to their type, and (contextually) their ns.
+Completion candidates will be annotated by default with an abbreviation corresponding to their type, and (contextually) their namespace.
 The function used to format the annotation can be configured by `cider-annotate-completion-function.` The abbreviations used are configured by `cider-completion-annotations-alist` and the context in which their namespace is included is configured by `cider-completion-annotations-include-ns.`

-Completion annotations can be disabled by setting `cider-annotate-completion-candidates` to nil.
+Completion annotations can be disabled by setting `cider-annotate-completion-candidates` to `nil`.

 ![Completion Annotations](images/completion-annotations.png)